hongyuewang/spammer/README.md

 # spammer
-A Python spam bot that send automatically sends lines from a text file
+A Python spam bot that can send automatic messages in any chat box.